sergiventosa/ts-PWS/README.md

 ----------
  1. Read ./examples/example.sh
  2. Execute it, e.g., bash example.sh
- 3. Do ts-pws1e for the parameters usage.
+ 3. Do ts-pws for the parameters usage.

 Papers to be cited
 ------------------